matter-labs/zksync-data-dump/data/README.md

 ## L2 to L1 logs

-We list the attributes of the L2 to L1 logs data in the ZKsync dataset below:
+We list the attributes of the L2 to L1 logs data in the ZKsync data set below:
 | Attribute             | Type  | Description                                                         |
 |-----------------------|-------|---------------------------------------------------------------------|
 | blockHash             | str   | Unique identifier of the block containing the log.                  |